• PORTFOLIO

 There are so many new products for bathrooms these days, make sure you allow for all those electrical needs when you plan.

 If you want warm water for that, then you need an outlet behind the toilet.
-Cold water bidets are not fun to use. :-)
+Cold water bidets are not so fun to use. :-)

 Those nicely lit mirrors that add additional light to a vanity are nice to have, but you have to plan for that.
 Many times these are just extra light, not the only light around the vanity area.